 Contact information in fault situations

 Kela’s technical support and fault notification

-The technical support of Kanta services provides a 24-hour service to the support organisations of service providers and system suppliers, to citizens using My Kanta Pages and encountering technical problems, and the users of the Kelain service.
+Kela’s technical support provides a 24-hour service to the support organisations of service providers and system suppliers, to citizens using My Kanta Pages and encountering technical problems, and the users of the Kelain service.
 The technical support is also responsible for fault notifications with respect to services provided by Kela.
-You can request an RSS feed of the fault notifications is available on request.
+An RSS feed of the fault notifications is available on request.
 Customer service for professionals counsels in other situations related to Kanta services Monday to Friday between 7 am and 5 pm.